Fresh yeast, also known as Baker’s yeast or compressed yeast, is a great alternative to dry yeast when baking bread.

 Other Methods For Storing Fresh Yeast

-If you don’t freeze your fresh yeast, the other option is storing your fresh yeast in the refrigerator.
+If you don’t freeze your fresh yeast, the other option is to store your fresh yeast in the refrigerator.
 Either keep your fresh yeast unopened in its original packaging or transfer it into an airtight container.
 Opened or unopened, your fresh yeast will last up to 2 weeks in the refrigerator.

 The Summary On Freezing Fresh Yeast